mgrzybek/talos-ansible-playbooks/day-0/README.md

 ## Configure the required variables

+### Extensions configuration

+In case you want to install and configure extensions, you should create your `ExtensionServiceConfig` YAML files in `day-0/extensions`.
+Please refer to https://github.com/siderolabs/extensions and https://www.youtube.com/watch?v=wjDtoe-CYoI for further details.

 ### Cluster name and Cilium version

 You must set a name to the cluster and set the cilium version to install.
 These attributes are present in `all.yaml`.